-On August 15, 2023, the Düsseldorf Regional Court held a hearing on the issue of alleged infringement with respect to all five IP rights.
-At the hearing, the Court suspended its infringement ruling with respect to EP'122 until December 28, 2023, after the Federal Patent Court is expected to issue its validity decision on EP'122 in the related ongoing nullity proceeding.
+On August 15, 2023, the Düsseldorf Regional Court held a hearing on infringement with respect to all five IP rights.
+At the hearing, the Court suspended its infringement ruling with respect to EP'122 until December 28, 2023.
 On September 28, 2023, the Court issued orders suspending its infringement rulings with respect to the remaining four IP rights (DE'961, DE'974, DE'575, and EP'668) pending validity decisions in the DE'961, DE'974, and DE'575 cancellation proceedings before the German Patent and Trademark Office and in the EP'668 opposition proceedings before the Opposition Division of the European Patent Office.
 In the September 28th orders, the Court explained that it was suspending its infringement rulings until validity decisions are reached, while contemporaneously noting concerns regarding the validity of DE'961, DE'974, DE'575, and EP'668.
+On December 28, 2023, the Düsseldorf Regional Court stayed the infringement proceedings as to EP'122 until a final appellate decision is rendered as to the validity of EP 122 by the Federal Court of Justice.